 The human resources risk is fairly critical and has a major impact on the CMA's ability to undertake its functions effectively.
-There are a number of sub risks associated with the human resources risk area.
-These include taking transfer of de-motivated, demoralised staff from DWA, the inability to attract and develop appropriately skilled staff and the inability to retain these staff once they have been developed.
 A key concern is that the market for appropriately skilled WRM staff will become more competitive as other CMAs are established.